-As illustrated in Figure 1, the main SSS-satellite era is covering the period 2010-now when Lband observations started with SMOS mission.
+As illustrated in Figure 1, the main SSS-satellite era is covering the period 2010-now when L-band observations started with SMOS mission.
 C-band data can however also be used to cover some regional specificities of the SSS fields back in time to 2002.
 Combining C/X-band historical data with the L-band era, this would allow the generation of almost 20-years long satellite SSS time series in some key regional area for the water cycle.
 In the frame of this project, we started by only considering the C/X-band SSS data from AMSR-E radiometer.
-WindSat data are not considered as the radiometer calibrated L1 data are not publicly available.
-By virtue of signal sensitivity, SSS retrievals (Reul et al., 2009) from differential C- and X-bands channel data combined with multi-higher frequency channel ones (e.g., AMSR-E) are limited to region exhibiting very high SSS gradients (>4-5 pss) and apply in warm seas for which the sensitivity is highest (e.g. tropical river plumes).
-We developped AMSR-E based SSS products for four specific river plume dominated warm oceanic regions to monitor strong frontal zones and over an extended time period back to 2002 with respect the L-band era.
+WindSAT data are not considered at the beginning of phase-2 as the radiometer calibrated L1 data were not yet publicly available.
+They are now partially available at https://cmr.earthdata.nasa.gov/virtual-directory/collections/C2559430954-POCLOUD/temporal for several years (2015,2016,2017) and will be considered for the next phases of the project..
+By virtue of signal sensitivity, SSS retrievals (Reul et al., 2009) from differential C- and X-bands channel data combined with multi-higher frequency channel ones (e.g., AMSR-E) are limited to region exhibiting very high SSS gradients

+(>4-5 pss) and apply in warm seas for which the sensitivity is highest (e.g. tropical river plumes).
+We developed AMSR-E based SSS products for four specific river plume dominated warm oceanic regions to monitor strong frontal zones and over an extended time period back to 2002 with respect the L-band era.
 The selected regions (see Figure 6) include:

--Region 1: The Amazon and Orinoco River Plume region, which is analysed within the following spatial domain (hereafter refered to as the AORP domain): [5°S-30°N; 80°W-25°W]

--Region 2: The Congo and Niger River plumes, which is analysed within the following spatial domain (hereafter refered to as the CNRP domain): [20°S-10°N; 10°W-20°E]

--Region 3: The Mississippi river plume (MRP) region, which will be analysed within the following spatial domain (hereafter refered to as the MRP domain): [18°N-30°N; 100°W-80°W]

--Region 4: The Ganges, Brahamaputra, Irrawady river discharges, which will be analysed within the following spatial domain (hereafter refered to as the BoB domain):): [5°S-25°N; 75°E-110°E]
+- -Region 1: The Amazon and Orinoco River Plume region, which is analysed within the following spatial domain (hereafter refered to as the AORP domain): [5°S-30°N; 80°W-25°W] - -Region 2: The Congo and Niger River plumes, which is analysed within the following spatial domain (hereafter refered to as the CNRP domain): [20°S-10°N; 10°W-20°E] - -Region 3: The Mississippi river plume (MRP) region, which will be analysed within the following spatial domain (hereafter refered to as the MRP domain): [18°N-30°N; 100°W-80°W] - -Region 4: The Ganges, Brahamaputra, Irrawady river discharges, which will be analysed within the following spatial domain (hereafter refered to as the BoB domain):): [5°S-25°N; 75°E-110°E]

-Figure 6: Spatial Domain of the regional AMSR-E based SSS products developed for the CCI project wind and SST is nonetheless significantly improved after differentiating the estimated sea surface reflectance frequential contrast between the C- and X -bands.
+Figure 6: Spatial Domain of the regional AMSR-E based SSS products developed for the CCI project satellite missions (see Figure 7), the relative sensitivity of the signal to SSS with respect wind and SST is nonetheless significantly improved after differentiating the estimated sea surface reflectance frequential contrast between the C- and X -bands.
 We explain this further below.

-Though the response of sea surface reflectance/emissivity to surface salinity is significantly weaker in the C- and X- bands compared with L-band used on the SMOS, Aquarius-SAC/D or SMAP satellite missions (see Figure 7), the relative sensitivity of the signal to SSS with respect
+Though the response of sea surface reflectance/emissivity to surface salinity is significantly weaker in the C- and X- bands compared with L-band used on the SMOS, Aquarius-SAC/D or SMAP